osct/openaccessrepository/docs/oar-doi.rst

 OAR - DOI/PID
 =============

-If you would like to change the DOI/PID Prefix, edit your invenio-local.conf and put wanted values there:
+If you would like to change the DOI/PID Prefix

 ::